tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 For consistency between its fields, GraphTensor tightens TensorFlow's usual rules for shapes as follows:

-  * Each field must have a shape of known rank (number of dimension).
+  * Each field must have a shape of known rank (number of dimensions).
   * Each dimension has the meaning explained in the documentation.
-If the same dimension occurs in the shapes of multiple fields (e.g., the number *n* of nodes in a node set occurs in the shapes of all its features), it must have the same value in the static shape of each.
+If the same dimension occurs in the shapes of multiple fields (e.g., the number *n* of nodes in a node set occurs in the shapes of all its features), the static shapes of those fields must not contradict each other about the value *n*.
   * The value `None` is allowed only
       * for the outermost (i.e., first) dimension of a field,
       * for a ragged dimenson in a field that is a `tf.RaggedTensor`.

+The first two items are enforced as invariants of the `tfgnn.GraphTensor` class.

-The last item can be summarized as: `None` means outermost or ragged.
+The third item can be summarized as: `None` means outermost or ragged.
 It forbids the use of `None` for uniform dimensions of unknown size, except the outermost.
 This comes naturally for most applications and greatly simplifies code that deals with field values based on their shapes.
+However, to accommodate legacy code, it is currently not enforced as a class invariant;
+operations that rely on it should check it.

+For development and unit tests, it is recommended to call `tfgnn.enable_graph_tensor_validation_at_runtime()`.
+This makes TF-GNN add TensorFlow assert ops to check that the numbers of nodes and edges agree between the various GraphTensor fields, beyond static shapes.

 ## The GraphSchema